tablexi/restforce-db/README.md

 ##### `belongs_to`

 This defines an association type in which the Lookup (i.e., foreign key) _is on the mapped Salesforce model_.
-In the example above, the `Restaurant__c` object type in Salesforce has a `Specialty__c` Lookup field, which corresponds to the `Dish__c` object type.
-Thus, the `Restaurant__c` mapping declares the `belongs_to` relationship.
+In the example above, the `Restaurant__c` object type in Salesforce has two Lookup fields:

+- `Specialty__c`, which corresponds to the `Dish__c` object type, and
+- `KeyIngredient__c`, which corresponds to the `Ingredient__c` object type

+Thus, the `Restaurant__c` mapping declares a `belongs_to` relationship to `:specialty`, with a `:through` argument referencing both of the Lookups used by the mappings on the associated `Dish` class.

-The `:through` option may contain _an array of Lookup field names_, which may be useful if more than one mapping on the associated ActiveRecord model refers to a Lookup for the same Salesforce record.
+As shown above, the `:through` option may contain _an array of Lookup field names_, which may be useful if more than one mapping on the associated ActiveRecord model refers to a Lookup on the same Salesforce record.

 ##### `has_one`

 This defines an inverse relationship for a `belongs_to` relationship.
-In the example above, `Dish` defines a `has_one` relationship with `:restaurant`, and lists the relevant Lookup field on the parent object.
+In the example above, `Dish` defines a `has_one` relationship with `:restaurant`, and lists the relevant Lookup field on the parent object in its `:through` argument.

 ##### `has_many`